Hundreds evacuated in Texas after storms leave at least 15 dead

 The body of the latest victim in Houston, a 31-year-old man, was discovered near a submerged vehicle, the Harris County Institute of Forensic Sciences said.

-The storms dealt a blow to air travel, with nearly 240 flights canceled as of 5:30 p.m. at airports in Dallas and Houston, among the nation's busiest.
+The storms dealt a blow to air travel, with nearly 240 flights cancelled as of 5:30 p.m.
+(2230 GMT) at airports in Dallas and Houston, among the nation's busiest.

 The National Weather Service issued flash flood watches for parts of North Texas and large sections of Oklahoma.